David-VTUK/CKA-StudyGuide/RevisionTopics/03-Services & Networking.md

 # Know how to configure and use CoreDNS

-As of 1.13, coredns has replace kube-dns as the facilitator of cluster DNS and runs as pods.
+As of 1.13, coredns has replaced kube-dns as the facilitator of cluster DNS and runs as pods.

 ```shell